Codathan/Codathan/README.md

 - 👀 I’m interested in: Sci-Fi movies, Sonic and Mario games, drawing, and learning languages!
 - 🌱 I’m currently learning: C, Lua, and Japanese :D
 - 💞️ I’m looking to collaborate on: nothing yet, but maybe after I'm finished with my courses!
-- 📫 How to reach me:
+- 📫 How to reach me: i dont know!
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I'm a Taurus! 🐮